maygops/Summer-project-surgical-robotics/TDV_PIPELINE.md

 ## Where to improve TDV specifically (excluding "collect more data")

+Items 1 and 2 below are now done — results are in the Step 6 table above.
+Frozen-backbone TDV clearly beats both the raw-DINOv2 control and the unfrozen-backbone variant; it's roughly on par with MAE, maybe slightly ahead, but not by a statistically confident margin on 3 folds.
+Remaining items, in order of effort:

-1. **Run Step 6 on the original fully-frozen-backbone checkpoint too.**
+1. ~~Run Step 6 on the original fully-frozen-backbone checkpoint too.~~ Done — 32.9% +/- 10.5%, beats both other TDV variants tested.
-   Every downstream number so far comes from the `unfreeze_blocks=1` checkpoint.
-Not yet established whether unfreezing helped, hurt, or was neutral for the actual task — only that its proxy metrics were flat-to-slightly-worse.
-Highest-value, lowest-effort next step: rerun a script you already have on a checkpoint you already have.

-2. **Add a raw-DINOv2 (no adapter, no training) control to Step 6.**
+2. ~~Add a raw-DINOv2 (no adapter, no training) control to Step 6.~~ Done — 13.4% +/- 11.8%, confirms the adapter+motion-encoder training is
-   Extract embeddings directly from frozen, untouched DINOv2 and run the same LOCO CV.
-Answers whether the adapter is helping, hurting, or irrelevant relative to doing nothing.
+   adding real signal over doing nothing, at least for the frozen-backbone configuration.

 3. **Consider whether the training objective and eval task are actually aligned.** TDV's adapter is optimised purely to make `z_t` useful for